joaomessiah/python-radar-visualization/README.md

 # 🌿 Archaeobotanical Data Visualizer (Python RADAR Visualization)

+> An interactive tool to explore archaeobotanical finds by location and understand their patterns across sites (abundance, ubiquity, co-occurrence).

 **Archaeobotanical Data Visualizer** is an interactive research tool built with Python and designed as an accessible web-based tool for exploring archaeobotanical data.
 It helps archaeologists, archaeobotanists, and digital humanities researchers explore, analyze, and communicate findings from plant macro-remain datasets in a clear and accessible way.

 It provides a reproducible and FAIR-compliant framework for turning raw archaeobotanical data into visual insights that highlight patterns in plant distribution, ecology, and human–environment interaction.